LtSquigs/comic-archive-web-editor/README.md

-A web based server/editor that can be used to edit Comic Archives (e.g. \*.cbz files) in various ways.
+# Comic Archive Web Editor

+A web based editor for comic book archives (\*.cbz format files).
+This is both a server and client, and is intended to be run on things like a NAS or other servers where you archive CBZ files.

+This editor saves/edits CBZ files in place.
+It is recommended to backup your files before editing.

-The server currently supports:
+The editor currently supports:

 - Editing the metadata (ComicBook.xml) of an archive, including individual page metadata
 - Generating a cover file for an archive
 - Flattening/Renaming the entries of archives in bulk to standardized names.
+- Removing EXIF data from images.
 - Joining images within an archive together (e.g. double page spreads)
 - Spltting an Archive into multiple smaller archives (e.g. spltting a Volume into multiple Chapters)
 - Editing the metadata of multiple archives in bulk using CSV

-# Running the server
+### Running the server

 This server is intended to be run on something like a NAS along with the CBZ files you are archiving, but it can also be run locally.

 The easiest way to run the server is to just build the Docker image via the main docker file, and then run the resulting image mounting the file containing your archives into the `/archives` folder, e.g.

+This image is built automatically on every push to this repo and can be found [here](https://github.com/LtSquigs/comic-archive-web-editor/pkgs/container/ltsquigs%2Fcomic-archive-web-editor).

+It can also be built manually via the commands:

 ```
 docker build -t <image_tag> .